DamageBDD/DamageBDD/README.md

 Make a simple http GET request and verify results.
 ```
+Feature: Asyncmind server
+  Scenario: root
-When I make a GET request to "/some/path"
+    When I make a GET request to "/"
     Then the response status must be "200"
     Then the json at path "$.status" must be "ok"
 ```

 Make a simple http POST request with post data in body.